rive-app/rive-wasm/CONTRIBUTING.md

 cd ../../..
 ```

 4. Install [Emscripten](https://emscripten.org/docs/getting_started/downloads.html).
-We build against 3.1.29 in rive-wasm
+We build against `v3.1.29` in rive-wasm, so make sure to install and activate that version.
-5. Install [Premake5](https://premake.github.io/) and add it to your path
+5. Install [Premake5](https://premake.github.io/) and add it to your PATH

 6. `cd` back into the `js` folder and run `./build.sh` from your terminal/shell to build the latest WASM and builds for JS API's (high and low level) into the `npm/` folder.
 This may take some time, grab a coffee!
 This should finish with Webpack building the JS bundles for the high-level API packages (more on that below)